Staff & Crew

 As an adamant supporter of community-based radio, Ron joined The Coast 89.7 in early 2006, performing production and on-air duties while it was still a special events station.
 With the launch of the 6,000-watt station he took on news duties from December 2007 until October 2008, when he returned to his first love, music announcing and commercial production.

-As the Weekend Newscaster, Bobby Nock will bring you information that helps connect you to the community with all the latest in local news.
+As the News Director, Bobby Nock will get your day started by bringing you information that helps connect you to the community with all the latest in local news.

 Bobby grew up in Whycocomagh before moving to Halifax to attend university where he earned a Bachelor of Arts and a Bachelor of Journalism degree.